Vikinduku Mnculwane: Return to full-time ministry

 In August 2019, Dino Gabriel (bishop of Natal) appointed him as the rector of St Augustine's parish of Umlazi.
 This was his return to full-time or stipendiary ministry.

 On 19 May 2021 at an elective assembly of the Diocese of Zululand Mnculwane was elected to be the fifteenth bishop of Zululand with a two-thirds majority vote at the first ballot.
 He was ordained a bishop on 12 September by Archbishop Thabo Makgoba as the principal consecrator with Bishop Raphael Hess (Bishop of Saldahna Bay) and Bishop Ebenezer Ntlali (Bishop of Grahamstown) as the co- consecrators.

 Personal life

 He married Lindiwe Rejoice MaNkwanyana on 7 July 1990 with whom he has three children, Sinenhlanhla Sindisiwe (died 2010), Duduzile Buyisiwe and Dumisani Simphiwe.

 An unfortunate situation happened during his time at Ekuvukeni where he was hijacked at a local road in KwaMashu and shot seven times.
-He thought he was going to die but the grace of God saved him.